vilhelmen/jh-k8-etc/README.md

 Initial proof of concept for various hub/k8 things for systems with existng homedirs, etc. No more 1000:100 for everyone!

 This readme is an attempt to document the changes made and why.
 This is based off like 8 jh repos, so I may have missed something in cleaning up and translating things.
+I promise it works, this version may just have typos.

 First, the hub.
 It pulls my custom ldap auth and sets up the `pre_spawn_hook`.